Supported by Canberra Outlet

 If you haven’t already discovered the wonders of baskets, jump on the bandwagon!
 I use baskets in just about every room of my home.
 In the kitchen or pantry, they’re ideal for keeping food packets organised, in the living room you can use them for storage, in the play room you won’t find a more stylish way of keeping kids toys organised, and you’ll even see them used as pot plants.

 The trick to great styling is all about contrast so whatever you buy from this list, don’t feel the need to go matchy matchy — mix up materials, colours and textures to create a layered home with warmth and interest.

+I hope this list of top products to style your home has given you ideas on how you can add an extra layer of style to your home.
 You can find all of the items I used in these images at Canberra Outlet.
 Happy styling!